 First-year students who borrowed previously while attending either another institution or a program at Northwestern University must complete a Direct Stafford Loan MPN/Direct Graduate PLUS MPN for attendance at Kellogg.
-Second-year students who borrowed through Kellogg during the first year do not have to complete a second set of promissory notes.
+Second-year students who received a disbursement through Kellogg during the first year do not have to complete a second set of promissory notes.